Healthdirect Free Australian health advice you can count on.

 4-minute read

-You might need a dental bridge if you have a missing tooth or teeth and have healthy teeth on either side of the gap left by the missing teeth.
+You might need a dental bridge if you have one or more missing teeth.
+To have a dental bridge you will need to have healthy teeth on either side of the gap in your teeth.

 What happens during a dental bridge procedure?